Experts not convinced by Turkey’s claim “full lockdown” caused steep decline in virus cases

 Failed to persuade

-Separately, it became clear late on May 18 that a delegation of senior Turkish officials that visited Moscow failed to persuade Russia to lift a one-and-a-half-month ban on tourist flights to Turkey that was announced by Moscow at the end of May amid the country’s surge in COVID-19 cases.
+Separately, it became clear late on May 18 that a delegation of senior Turkish officials that visited Moscow failed to persuade Russia to lift a one-and-a-half-month ban on tourist flights to Turkey that was announced by Moscow in April amid the country’s surge in COVID-19 cases.

-Millions of Russians usually holiday in Turkey each year.
+Millions of Russians usually holiday in Turkey each year, particularly on the Mediterranean coast.

 Erdogan dispatched Ibrahim Kalin, a top adviser, along with Tourism Minister Mehmet Nuri Ersoy to Russia to resolve the issue.
 But Russia has extended the ban, which was set to ease on June 1, by a further two weeks.